- Now back to the question of my research, WHY I think I might have gotten these cavities, and why I think I can really heal tooth decay using FOOD!

 And I made sure I had supplies on hand, including:

-- This cool cavity-healing package (that I put together!) from – including…
+- This cool cavity-healing package (that I put together!) from Perfect Supplements (use the coupon KS10 for 10% off!) – including…

 - Perfect Desiccated Liver (to get grass-fed beef more than usual; organ meats highly recommended by Dr. Price and the Cure Tooth Decay book)